thewca/wca-regulations/wca-regulations_2012.md

 Examples:

 Solved = no penalty
-Misalignment <= 45Â° Solved, with penalty
+Misalignment <= 45° Solved, with penalty
-Only 2 adjacent parts misaligned > 45Â° Not solved
+Only 2 adjacent parts misaligned > 45° Not solved
-2 misalignments > 45Â°
+2 misalignments > 45°

 Solved, with penalty
-1 misalignment > 45Â° Solved = no penalty
+1 misalignment > 45° Solved = no penalty
-All misalignments <= 45Â° Solved = no penalty
+All misalignments <= 45° Solved = no penalty
-Misalignment <= 45Â°
+Misalignment <= 45°

 Not solved
-2 misalignments > 45Â° Solved = no penalty
+2 misalignments > 45° Solved = no penalty
-All misalignments <= 45Â° Solved, with penalty
+All misalignments <= 45° Solved, with penalty
-1 misalignment > 45Â°
+1 misalignment > 45°

-- 10g) For Magic (and similar puzzles) the minimum acceptable angle between adjacent tiles is 135Â°.
+- 10g) For Magic (and similar puzzles) the minimum acceptable angle between connected tiles is 135°.
-    - 10g1) If at most two pairs of adjacent tiles are at a smaller angle, and the puzzle is otherwise solved, the puzzle shall be considered solved with a penalty of 2 seconds.
+    - 10g1) If at most two pairs of connected tiles are at a smaller angle, and the puzzle is otherwise solved, the puzzle shall be considered solved with a penalty of 2 seconds.
 For all other cases, the result shall be recorded as DNF.
 - 10h) Puzzles not specified in this article shall be adjudicated according to the solved state as defined by the generally accepted goal of the puzzle, applying where relevant the regulations of the Rubik's cube's solved state.

 ## Article 11: Incidents
 - 11a) Incidents include:
     - 11a1) Incorrect execution of event procedures, by officials or competitors.
-    - 11a2) Interference or facility malfunctions (such as power failure, emergency alarm activation, etc.).
+    - 11a2) Interference, distractions, or interruptions due to the venue (e.g. power failure, emergency alarm activation).
     - 11a3) Equipment malfunction.
-- 11b) Should an incident occur during an event, the WCA Delegate must determine an impartial and appropriate course of action, drawing from WCA regulations where possible.
+- 11b) Should an incident occur during an event, the WCA Delegate must determine an impartial and appropriate course of actione.
 [NOTE: I merged 11d into 11b (there was no 11c).]
+- 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA regulations, then the WCA Delegate must make his decision based on fair sportsmanship.
+[NOTEL: Also, something like: ... and report the incident]
 - 11e) Should an incident occur during an event, the WCA Delegate may award a competitor another attempt, replacing the attempt during which the incident occurred.
 The competitor must appeal at the time of the incident, before completing the solve, to be eligible for another attempt.
 An appeal does not guarantee the competitor an extra attempt.
 - 11f) The WCA Delegate must not support his decisions with video or photographic analysis.
 A competitor may, however, submit video or photographic evidence supporting an appeal to the WCA Board.